p-j/kodemo/README.md

 yarn db:push
 # start the production server
 yarn start
-# you now have the production web app build running on your PORT 3000
+# congrats, you now have the production web app build running on your PORT 3000
 ```

 ## How is it built

 ### Apps and Packages